-Check with your local water supplier or energy provider to find assistance programs.
-Many provide free water efficiency kits and rebate or cost-share programs for efficient water appliances.
+Check with your local water supplier or energy provider to find assistance programs to become more water efficient, including free water efficiency kits and rebate or cost-share programs for water efficient appliances.

 Home water use calculator